entmike/sap_bi_docker/4.3/README.md

 - Log into CMC
 - Go to Applications
 - Change your RESTful Web Service to the docker hostname.
 It will be something like `http://35c99b486bc4:8080/biprws` initially.
 Change it to `http://dockerhost:8080/biprws`
+- Save and Close
+- While still under Applications, alse change your Web Service to the the docker hostname.
+It will be something like `http://35c99b486bc4:8080/dswsbobje` initially.
+Change it to `http://dockerhost:8080/dswsbobje`.

 # Other Comments